Sumeet-Raina/CV/README.md

 - Arranging parent meetings.
 - Supporting those children with special educational needs by setting them goals and organising resources.

-**Mango Tree Nursery - Kingston** (January 2011 to March 2015) *Teaching Assistant*
-- Core Responsibilities
-- Working with the room leader to deliver the best learning experience for the pupils.
-- Supporting those children with special educational needs by setting them goals and organising resources so they could meet them.
-- Maintaining behaviour standards and resolving conflicts.
-- Helping the staff with day-to-day computing and AV issues, working with the premises manager to fix hardware issues and deploying software and user credentials on the network.

 ## Hobbies